-Directors and Executive Officers Age Position/Title Weidong Yin 52 Chairman, President, Chief Executive Officer Simon Anderson ^{(1) (2) (3)} 54 Independent Director Yuk Lam $Lo^{(1)}(2)(3)$ 67 Independent Director Kenneth Lee ^{(2) (3)} 48 Independent Director Meng $Mei^{(1)}(2)(3)$ 61 Independent Director Nan Wang 49 Chief Financial Officer, Vice President Ming Xia 42 Vice President, Sales and Marketing Qiang Gao 39 Vice President, Research and Development Jing Li 41 Vice President, Quality and Production
+Directors and Executive Officers Age Position/Title Weidong Yin 57 Chairman, President, Chief Executive Officer Simon Anderson(1) (2) (3) 59 Independent Director Yuk Lam Lo(1) (2) (3) 71 Independent Director Kenneth Lee(2) (3) 52 Independent Director Meng Mei $(1)(2)(3)$ 65 Independent Director Shan Fu 53 Independent Director Nan Wang 54 Chief Financial Officer, Vice President Xiaomei Yin 57 Vice President, Sales and Marketing Qiang Gao 43 Vice President, Research and Development Jing Li 46 Vice President, Quality and Production

-- (1) Member of the audit committee.
+(1) Member of the audit committee.

-- (2) Member of the nominating and corporate governance committee.
+(2) Member of the corporate governance and nominating committee.

-- (3) Member of the compensation committee.
+(3) Member of the compensation committee.

 Mr. Weidong Yin has served as our chairman, president, chief executive officer and secretary since September 2003.
-Mr. Yin is also the general manager of Sinovac Biotech and the chairman of Sinovac Hong Kong and Sinovac Dalian.
-He is the former general manager of Tangshan Yian Bioengineering Co., Ltd., and he previously worked as a medical doctor in infectious disease at the China Center for Disease Control and Prevention, Tangshan City, Hebei province.
+He previously worked as a medical doctor in infectious disease at the China Center for Disease Control and Prevention, Tangshan City, Hebei province.
 Mr. Yin has been dedicated to hepatitis research for over 20 years and was instrumental in the development of Healive.
 In addition, Mr. Yin has been appointed as the principal investigator by the Chinese Ministry of Science and Technology for many key governmental R&D programs such as Inactivated Hepatitis A Vaccine R&D, Inactivated SARS Vaccine R&D and New Human Influenza Vaccine (H5N1) R&D. He is also the president of Zhongguancun Listed Companies Association.
 He obtained his MBA from the National University of Singapore.

 Mr. Simon Anderson has served as an independent director of our company since July 2004.
-Mr. Anderson is a member of our audit, compensation, and corporate governance and nominating committees.
-Mr. Anderson provides consulting expertise in the areas of regulatory compliance, exchange listings and financial operations.
-He was admitted as a member of the Institute of Chartered Professional Accountants in British Columbia in 1986.
-Mr. Anderson serves as chief financial officer of companies listed on North American stock exchanges, including IBC Advanced Alloys Corp., which manufactures and processes alloys at its U.S. plants.
-Mr. Anderson also serves as a director of Simba Gold Corp., a gold exploration company.
+He is a member of our audit, compensation, and corporate governance and nominating committees.
+Mr. Anderson advises companies listed on North American stock exchanges and private businesses in the areas of regulatory compliance, exchange listings and financial operations.
+He is a member of the Chartered Professional Accountants of British Columbia, having qualified as a Chartered Accountant in 1986.
+Mr. Anderson serves as a director of IBC Advanced Alloys Corp., which manufactures and processes alloys at its U.S. plants.

 Mr. Yuk Lam Lo has served as an independent director of our company since March 2006.
 Mr. Lo is a member of the audit, compensation and corporate governance and nominating committees.
-Currently Mr. Lo is serving as the Chairman of the Advisory Council for Food Safety of the Food and Health Bureau HKSAR, an Executive Committee Member of the Chinese Manufacturers' Association of Hong Kong (CMA) and Chairman of the Education Committee of CMA.
+Currently Mr. Lo is serving as the Chairman of the Advisory Council for Food Safety of the Food and Health Bureau HKSAR, the Founding President of HK Bio-Med Innotech Association, the Honorary Founding Chairman of Hong Kong Bio-Organization and a Committee Member of the Chinese Manufacturers' Association of Hong Kong (CMA).
 Mr. Lo is also the Honorary Founding Chairman of Hong Kong Bio-Organization.
 In the educational area, Mr. Lo has been elected an Honorary Fellow of the Hong Kong University of Science and Technology.
 He is an Honorary Chairman of Hong Kong Food Safety Association, Adjunct Professor of the Chinese University of Hong Kong and Honorary Professor of several universities in China.
-Mr. Lo was heavily involved in several committees of the HKSAR Government.
+Mr. Lo was heavily involved in several committees of the

+HKSAR Government.
 He had been appointed as Director of the Hong Kong Applied R&D Fund Co.
 Ltd., Chairman of the Biotechnology Committee of the Hong Kong Industry & Technology Development Council, and Chairman of Biotechnology Projects Vetting Committee of the Innovation and Technology Fund, HKSAR.
-In China, Mr. Lo is a Member of Chinase People's Political Consultative Conference in Jilin province, and a Consultant of the Centre for Disease Control and Prevention of China.
-In the business sector, he is an Independent Director of Luye Pharma Group Limited (2186.HK) and CSPC Pharmaceutical Group Limited (1093.HK).
+In China, Mr. Lo is a Member of Chinese People's Political Consultative Conference in Jilin province, and a Consultant of the Centre for Disease Control and Prevention of China.
+In the business sector, he is an Independent Director of Luye Pharma Group Limited (2186.HK), CSPC Pharmaceutical Group Limited (1093.HK), Chairman of GT Healthcare Capital Partners, and Partner & Investment Committee Member of Hangsen Investment Management Limited.